-Under the Visiting Fellow Program, the Central Asia Regional Economic Cooperation (CAREC) Institute issued research contracts in 2021 to encourage scholars conduct research on CAREC integration topics and undertake comparative analysis between (sub)regions to draw lessons for promoting and deepening regional integration among CAREC members, particularly as anticipated in the CAREC 2030 strategy and stated operational priorities.
+Under the Visiting Fellow Program, the CAREC Institute has issued research contracts in 2021 to support scholars and researchers produce targeted knowledge products which would add to the body of knowledge on regional cooperation in CAREC.

+Scholars were encouraged to research CAREC integration topics and undertake comparative analysis between (sub)regions to draw lessons for promoting and deepening regional integration among CAREC members particularly as anticipated in the CAREC 2030 strategy and stated operational priorities.